OTStats/OTStats.github.io/_pages/about.md

 Also feel free to get in touch with me on LinkedIn and Twitter.

 This Site
 =====

 The structure of this site is inspired by [David Robinson's blog](http://varianceexplained.org/).

 It's powered by [Jekyll](http://jekyllrb.com/) using the [Minimal Mistakes](http://mademistakes.com/minimal-mistakes/) theme.
-Also motivated by David, all blog posts are compiled with [knitr](http://yihui.name/knitr/) and R markdown using [this modified script](https://github.com/otstats/otstats.github.io/blob/master/_scripts/knitpages.R).
+Also inspired by David, all blog posts are compiled with [knitr](http://yihui.name/knitr/) and R markdown using [this modified script](https://github.com/otstats/otstats.github.io/blob/master/_scripts/knitpages.R).

 All views and opinions are my own and do not represent my employer.